ibm-cloud-docs/key-protect/wrap-keys.md

 You can protect a specified data encryption key (DEK) with a root key that you manage in {{site.data.keyword.keymanagementserviceshort}}.

 When you supply a root key for wrapping, ensure that the root key is 128, 192, or 256 bits so that the wrap call can succeed.
-If you create a root key in the service, {{site.data.keyword.keymanagementserviceshort}} generates a 256-bit key from its HSMs, supported by the AES-GCM algorithm.
+If you create a root key in the service, {{site.data.keyword.keymanagementserviceshort}} generates a 256-bit key from its HSMs, supported by the AES-CBC-PAD algorithm.
 {: note}

 [After you designate a root key in the service](/docs/services/key-protect?topic=key-protect-create-root-keys), you can wrap a DEK with advanced encryption by making a `POST` call to the following endpoint.